-Although the ISAC channel inherently contains rich information about surrounding environment, its high-dimensional and abstract features make it challenging to establish an explicit mapping to dynamic environments \cite{he2024secure}.
-In this context, deep learning excels at modeling such complex and structured data \cite{he2025cost,huang2022artificial}.
+Although the ISAC channel inherently contains rich information about the surrounding environment, its high-dimensional and abstract features make it challenging to establish an explicit mapping to dynamic environments \cite{10644121}.
+In this context, deep learning excels at modeling such complex and structured data \cite{10839242,huang2022artificial}.
 Several studies have explored the application of deep learning techniques to tasks involving channel feature processing.
-For example, Nagao et al. employed a Vision Transformer architecture to process multi-channel spatiotemporal features for detecting weak seismic events \cite{katoh2025multidlformer}, Yun et al. utilized a Transformer to extract the impact of channel variations on semantic tasks, addressing multi-task optimization in dynamic wireless environments \cite{yun2025toast}; Fang et al. proposed a digital twin-assisted deep reinforcement learning (DT-DRL) framework to learn directional channel characteristics and reconstruct wireless environments \cite{fang2025optimizing}, Liu et al. leveraged generative adversarial networks (GANs) to learn channel characteristics in IoV scenarios, generating environment-adaptive channel responses \cite{liu2025ai}.
+For example, Nagao et al. employed a Vision Transformer architecture to process multi-channel spatiotemporal features for detecting weak seismic events \cite{katoh2025multidlformer}, Yun et al. utilized a Transformer to extract the impact of channel variations on semantic tasks, addressing multi-task optimization in dynamic wireless environments \cite{yun2025toast}; Fang et al. proposed a digital twin-assisted deep reinforcement learning (DT-DRL) framework to learn directional channel characteristics and reconstruct wireless environments \cite{11060842}, Liu et al. leveraged generative adversarial networks (GANs) to learn channel characteristics in IoV scenarios, generating adaptive channel responses to the environment \cite{liu2025ai}.
 These studies demonstrate the significant advantages of deep learning models in handling high-dimensional, dynamic, and structurally dependent channel characteristics.
-Building upon this foundation, this paper develops a deep learning based dynamic environment reconstruction framework to capture the environmental information embedded in ISAC channel characteristics.